Dear SaaStr: How Do You Deal With an Unreliable Co-Founder?

-You move her/him into an individual contributor role.
-Or just move her/him out.
+You first try to move them into an individual contributor role.
+If that doesn’t work, then move them out.

 This is one of the most frustrating outcomes, when a very talented co-founder becomes “unrealiable”.